AmiyaI/Chainguard-Project/README.md

 ## Overview

-This project is part of my preparation for the **Associate Software Engineer (DevOps)** interview at Chainguard.
+This project is part of my preparation for the **Technical Support Enginner** application at Chainguard.
 It showcases my skills in setting up and managing Kubernetes clusters on AWS using Terraform and Helm, specifically deploying a **Chainguard NGINX** application.
 The project demonstrates my understanding of infrastructure as code (IaC) tools, Kubernetes, and Helm.

 ## Project Components 🛠️